If necessity is the mother of invent-

 shortened, reinforced house-

-trailer frame, the 16-ft. by 20-ft. shop offers
+trailer frame, the 16-ft. by 20-ft. shop offers plenty of room for Jim and

-plenty of room for Jim and both of his partners to work in without getting in
+both of his partners to work in without getting in each other's way.
+When

-each other's way.
-When the shop is in transport or closed for the night, it
+the shop is in transport or closed for the night, it measures a compact 7

-measures a compact 7 ft. by 7 ft. by 20 ft., and the only way in is through a
+ft. by 7 ft. by 20 ft., and the only way in is through a Mosler safe door

-is constructed of 18-ga. stainless steel over2-in by 2-in. (and by 4-in.) box
+of 18-ga. stainless steel over2-in by 2-in. (and by 4-in.) box steel; the

-steel; the roof is
+roof is

-includes a planer, and table saw, a shaper with
+Stationary equipment includes a planer, and table

-power feed (each with a 5-hp motor), a 2-hp jointer, and a 15-1n. chopsaw with
+saw, a shaper with power feed (each with a 5-hp motor), an 8"jointer,

-18 ft of infeed and outfeed table.
-A subfloor network of PVC pipe hooks up to an
+and a 15 in. chopsaw with 18 ft of infeed and outfeed table.
+A subfloor network

-these photos were taken, Jim had added overhead compressed air, with six outlets
+Since these photos were taken, Jim had

-and pull-down coil hoses.
+added overhead compressed air, with six outlets and pull-down coil hoses.

 -- Vincent Laurence.

-Photos by the
+Photos by the author

 How else can I say